Meet the Team

 John Parsons is Director Digital of BEAMA, taking on this post at the start of 2019 and following a number of roles across BEAMA since joining in 2003.
 He is currently leading WP3 Technical Requirements for Smart Charging for the EVET project as well as Chairing BSI L/13 Smart Energy Systems Coordination Group.
 John leads on Building Information Management (BIM) and cybersecurity at BEAMA and has oversight of the Flexible Energy Systems and Networks Portfolios.
 Part of his role will involve understanding the impact of digitalisation on BEAMA members and how BEAMA should respond to this.
 John has been involved in the energy industry for 40 years working on many innovation topics such as fuel cells, gas turbines, microgeneration, CHP, flexibility, smart metering, smart grids and smart homes.

-Colin Timmins is Director of Member Services at BEAMA and also looks after the Heating Controls and Ventilation groups, as well as the residential sector group of eu.bac (European building automation and controls.)
-A Chartered Engineer with a background in building services engineering, he has 25 years’ experience in sustainable energy projects in the public and private sector and worked for the Energy Saving Trust for eight years establishing their energy advice service and consumer behaviour change strategies.
-Outside of work he runs a small record label.
+Colin Timmins is Director of Technology Sectors at BEAMA.
+In this role, Colin manages overall project and service delivery to member companies through the technology sector groups, and has direct responsibility for the Ventilation and Heating Controls groups, as well as the residential sector group of eu.bac (European building automation and controls.)
+A Chartered Engineer with a background in building services engineering, he has 30 years’ experience in strategy development, project management and policy influencing in the low carbon energy and building sectors.

-Andrew is the Director of Legal, Finance, Economics and Compliance, having been BEAMA’s Legal Adviser and Company Secretary for many years.
-Andrew provides legal oversight of BEAMA’s activities, including compliance with competition law, and leads the team providing cross-BEAMA functions in finance, statistics, economics and compliance services.
-He also provides guidance to BEAMA members in commercial and contract law.
-In addition to his role on the BEAMA Board, Andrew represents BEAMA on a number of government and industry groups as well as being a member of the Orgalim Legal and Trade Policy working groups.
-Recently he has also led BEAMA’s work on customs and trade policy in connection with BEAMA’s leading role in the cross-industry group EURIS.
+Andrew is BEAMA’s Chief Operating Officer as well as Director of Legal, Finance, Economics and Compliance, having been BEAMA’s Legal Adviser and Company Secretary for many years.
+Andrew manages BEAMA’s operations as a company and business and leads the team providing cross-BEAMA functions in legal, finance, statistics, economics and compliance services.
+He also provides guidance to BEAMA members in a variety of legal, trade and regulatory issues.
+In addition to his role on the BEAMA Board, Andrew represents BEAMA on a number of government and industry committees and working groups.

 Raj Vagdia is the Technical Director at BEAMA responsible for horizontal and cross portfolio technical policy, standardization policy and conformity assessment policy.
 Raj represents BEAMA on several industry groups both at National and European levels including the Orgalim Technical Committee which covers product directives such as the Low Voltage Directive.
 Raj also represents BEAMA on a number of strategic standardisation committees and is the UK Member of the International Electrotechnical Commission Conformity Assessment Board (IEC CAB).
 Raj joined BEAMA in July 2012, having previously worked at an independent test and certification body and prior to that at a wiring devices and circuit protection manufacturing company.
 An Engineer with a background in Electrical and Electronic Engineering, Raj has several years of experience in product testing, certification and standardisation.